JoinColony/colonyNetwork/docs/interfaces/extensions/streamingpayments.md

 ### ▸ `cancelAndWaive(uint256 _id)`

-Cancel the streaming payment, specifically by setting endTime to block.timestamp, and waive claim to specified tokens already earned.
+Cancel the streaming payment, specifically by setting endTime to block.timestamp, and waive claim to tokens already earned.
 Only callable by the recipient.

 **Parameters**